Azure/azure-sdk-for-net/README.md

 ### Code Samples

-This code would result with a list of the regions in the Windows Azure fabric.
+This code would result with a list of the regions in the Windows Azure.
 The location object provided in the result provides properties to define which assets are supported by each region.

 ```csharp
 using (ManagementClient client = CloudContext.Clients.CreateManagementClient(Credentials))